Ditch the industry standard: Presenting the one logo solution

 Send a PDF to the client, while crossing fingers they go with the “right” option

-End up frustrated when the client settles on your least favorite design
+End up frustrated when the client settles on your least favorite design (or asks to you combine multiple options resulting in a watered down design)

 Does this sound familiar?